TNKASE- tenecteplase kit

 • Gently swirl until contents are completely dissolved.
 DO NOT SHAKE.
 The reconstituted preparation results in a colorless to pale yellow transparent solution.

-• Determine the appropriate dose of TNKase [see Dosage and Administration (2.1)] and withdraw this volume (in milliliters) from the reconstituted vial with the syringe.
+• Determine the appropriate dose of TNKase [see Dosage and Administration (2.1, 2.2)] and withdraw the required volume (in milliliters) from the reconstituted vial into the syringe.
 Discard any unused solution.

 • Precipitation may occur when TNKase is administered in an intravenous line containing dextrose.
-Flush dextrose-containing lines with 0.9% sodium chloride, USP, solution prior to and following single bolus administration of TNKase.
+Flush dextrose-containing lines with 0.9% Sodium Chloride Injection solution prior to and following single bolus administration of TNKase.

 • Using sterile technique, connect the syringe directly to the intravenous port.